 Despite France's position as one of the foremost economies in Europe, finding a job in Paris isn't easy.
-The majority of expats in Paris relocate as a result of a transfer where they had previously worked for the same employer overseas.
-While it is possible to find a job through one's own efforts, it is beneficial to do some networking and make use of personal contacts in Paris.
+The majority of expats in Paris relocate as a result of an intercity transfer through their company.
+While it's possible to find a job through one's own efforts, it's beneficial to do some networking and make use of personal contacts in Paris.

 Job market in Paris

 Paris is one of the most visited destinations in the world and, as a result, skills in the tourism industry are well-respected and in high demand.
 Expats with experience in the hospitality and service industries will encounter no shortage of job opportunities.

 Paris is also the corporate centre of France and is home to the headquarters of many top international firms.
 Expats wishing to move to Paris are advised to search for international organisations from their home country that may be interested in employing foreign nationals in France.

 The average working day in France is from 9am to 6pm, but this can vary between industries.
 Those in the tourism industry work different hours and may even be subject to shift work.
 Expats working on a contract can expect a fair amount of leave and two extra cheques a year.
 Expats can expect approximately 25 percent of their income to be deducted for tax purposes.